DhanushNehru/Python-Scripts/README.md

 ## Script 12 - Star Pattern
 Create a star pattern pyramid

-## Script 13 - compound interest calculator
+## Script 13 - Compound Interest Calculator
-calculate compound interest
+calculate compound interest calculateCompoundInterest.py

 ## Script 14 - Image Capture
 Capture image from your webcam and save it on your local device.